Skip to Main Content

 Developmental Disability Services Division plans, coordinates, administers, monitors and evaluates state and federally funded services for people with developmental disabilities and their families within Vermont.
 Call (802) 241-0304 (Phone) or fill-out the Web Inquiry Form.

 Mental Health Services are provided by the Vermont Department of Mental Health.
-The Department of Mental Health oversees the publicly-funded community-based and inpatient services to Vermonters to ensure early intervention and mental health treatment and supports as needed to live, work, learn, and participate fully in their communities.
+The Department of Mental Health oversees the publicly-funded community-based and inpatient services to Vermonters to ensure early intervention and mental health treatment and support as needed to live, work, learn, and participate fully in their communities.
 Call Phone: (802) 241-0090 or fill-out the Web Inquiry Form.

 In July 2022, 988 became the national three-digit dialing code for the National Suicide Prevention Lifeline.

-Vermont Law Help (a site maintained by Vermont Legal Aid and Legal Services Vermont) has a number of webpages that provide information on discrimination or harassment experienced in housing, and employment
+VTLawHelp (a site maintained by Vermont Legal Aid and Legal Services Vermont) has a number of webpages that provide information on what to do about housing discrimination and employment discrimination

-Legal resources to help you protect and enforce your rights:
+Resources to help you protect and enforce your rights:

 Divorce, Child Support, Parentage